PeterPeng2017/GetAndCleanData/CodeBook.md

 * STANDING,
 * LAYING

+#### measurement
-The measurement variables is the combination of signals and calculating variables.
+The measurement variable is the combination of signals and calculating variables.

 The following signals are found in the data set: